GreatBahram/5-minute-git/notes/15-commit-range-references.md

 git diff main...candy_kingdom
 ```

-That is like asking: “Which changes have been added to candy_kingdom since it branched from main?”.
+That is like asking: “<u>Which changes</u> have been added to candy_kingdom since it branched from main?”.

 This is what we call merge request/pull request on git hosts.